pierian-co/Adobe-Target-Reusable-Experience-Templates/Features/Collapsible toaster with close button.md

 ![image](https://user-images.githubusercontent.com/101316657/165224163-ef29e793-ea81-407d-a620-61d525d1cbda.png)

 **background** - Background colour of the template can be changed by passing color in the 'backgroundColor' field.
 Colors can be either in rgb format, hexadecimal or  keyword.
+In addition, linear gradient can be used as well, To create a linear gradient you must define at least two color stops.
+Color stops are the colors you want to render smooth transitions among.
+You can also set a starting point and a direction (or an angle) along with the gradient effect.
 Alternatively, an image can also be placed in the background by passing its url in 'imageUrl' field.

 ![image](https://user-images.githubusercontent.com/101316657/165223735-0fbee6e4-1368-4059-9967-7da004c26438.png)